yuanshunning/pickit-docs/docs/robot-integrations/abb/index.rst

 .. _abb:

-Setting up Pick-it with ABB
+Setting up Pickit with ABB
 ===========================

-The setup of Pick-it with an ABB robot consists of 4 steps:
+The setup of Pickit with an ABB robot consists of 4 steps:

 .. contents::
     :backlinks: top